Qingyi-Www/Final-Project/README.md

    **How to increase the user's perception of touch:**

    Amplitude perceivable by participants.
 Sequential squeezes by participants.
 Cold was easier to notice than warmth.
+5. The effect of music on the atmosphere of a movie, the rhythmic melody of different types of music (scary music, exciting music)
+   Rhythm: the basic elements of the composition, equivalent to drums.

+   Melody(the most expressive of the mood) & Pitch(vibrations)：

+   Sad: slow vibrations, stress (heavy tactile stimuli)

+   Fear, anxious and angry: rapid vibrations, stress (heavy tactile stimuli)

+   Clam: slow vibrations, light tone (light tactile stimulus)

+   Happy and euphoric: rapid vibrations, light tone (light tactile stimulus)

 **Unfinished:**
-1. The effect of music on the atmosphere of a movie, the rhythmic melody of different types of music (scary music, exciting music)
-2. Papers related to wearable device design (for design)
+1. Papers related to wearable device design (for design)

 ### Questionnaire (half week, 7.10-7.15)
 1. Does Haptics Have an Impact on Augmented Film/Virtual Reality Immersion (Yes, No)